Pull-down buttons

 Best practices

 Use a pull-down button to present commands or items that are directly related to the button’s action.
-The menu lets you help people clarify the button’s target or customize its behavior without requiring additional buttons in your interface.
-For example:

 • An Add button could present a menu that lets people specify the item they want to add.